kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### Conflicting specs, Inheritance, Merge strategies, and Effective metaresources

-Declaring additional specifications to objects from the outside can yield conflicts that need to be addressed in the implementation of metaresources.
-Multiple instances of a metaresource kind may affect an object (directly or indirectly), thus posing a possible conflict to resolve regarding which intent among the multiple metaresource specs a controller shall honor.
+With metaresources, declaring additional specifications to objects from the outside will often yield conflicts that need to be addressed.

+Multiple metaresources may (directly or indirectly) affect the same object (same effective target), thus posing a conflict to be resolved regarding which amongst the two declared intents the controller shall honor, i.e. which spec to use to augment the behavior of the object.

+Another way that conflicts may arise is by allowing metaresources to target different levels of the same hierarchy, including the hierarchy between objects and sections of these objects.

+There are multiple ways to resolve these conflicts.

-In some cases, the most recent between two conflicting specs may be desired to win, whereas in other cases it might be the oldest.
-Often, the winning spec is determined by the hierarchical level within the scope the metaresource applies, and sometimes other criteria must be adopted to resolve conflicts between metaresources ultimately affecting the same target.
+In some cases, for example, the most recent spec between two conflicting metaresources may be desired to win, whereas in other cases it might be the oldest.
+In a different scenario, the winning spec may not based on creation timestamp but rather determined by the hierarchical level that the metaresource applies (e.g. specs defined higher in the hierarchy wins over specs defined lower, or the other way around).
+And sometimes other criteria must be adopted to resolve conflicts between metaresources that are ultimately affecting the same target.

-The hierarchical relationships of the objects that are targeted by metaresources – whether associated to their parent/child relationship or between specs and their inner sections – may also yield conflicts of specs (conflicting intents).
-Metaresource kinds that allow for their instances to target at multiple levels of a hierarchy of resource kinds (e.g. Gateway API `Gateway` and `HTTPRoute` kinds), or alternatively entire resources as well as sections of a resource, will often generate cases where the behavior specified by the metaresource either is fully enforced or partially enforced, either honored or overridden by another.
+This section describes the concepts and rules for dealing with conflicting specs, including the concept of [hierarchy and the semantics of inheritance](#hierarchy-of-target-kinds), and how to calculate so-called [_Effective metaresources_](#effective-metaresources) by applying [_Merge strategies_](#merge-strategies).

 #### Hierarchy of target kinds